 To view all past webinars click here.

 We know everyone is isolated and could use some human interaction, join a Stupid Cancer Digital Meetups are a chance to have fun and connect with your peers with no stigma, and without leaving your house!
 Digital Meetups happen every Monday night at 9 pm EST and Thursday night at 8 pm EST on your laptop or phone!
-Log on at 9 pm Eastern / 6 pm Pacific.
 For more information click here.
-Stupid Cancer can also help you organize your own Digital Meetup!
-Reach out to Dana Brown, firstname.lastname@example.org to find out how, or if you have any questions!
+Stupid Cancer can also help you organize your own Digital Meetup, reach out to Avni at email@example.com to find out how, or if you have any questions!

 Stupid Cancer Stories: